GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/implicit-features/custom-scalars/en.md

 # Custom Scalars

-Collection of additional custom scalar types.
+Gato GraphQL supports custom scalars, and makes available several standard custom scalar types to be used in your application.

 ## List of Custom Scalars

-The following custom scalar types are made available in the GraphQL schema:
+In addition to those that appear via introspection (i.e. in the GraphiQL and Interactive Schema clients), the following custom scalar types are available in the GraphQL schema:

 ### `Domain`